au-research/raido/doc/service-level-guide.md

 API endpoints marked `stable` are intended to be supported in the long-term.
-However, sometimes it is necessary to remove old API endpoints so that the Raido team can maintain the system effectively.
+However, sometimes it is necessary to remove old API endpoints so that the RAiD team can maintain the system effectively.

 Where it is deemed necessary, specific versions of an API endpoint may be marked `deprecated`.
 The users of that specific endpoint version will